 It helps train employees, develop their talent, improve their relationship with their manager, and take on more responsibility within the company.

 When that effect is multiplied by the entirety of your workforce, it creates a lasting impact on your company.

-A good performance management process won’t reduce your turnover rate to zero, but it will help achieve goals, improve collaboration, and keep employees engaged.
+A high performance management process won’t reduce your turnover rate to zero, but it will help achieve goals, improve collaboration, and keep employees engaged.
 Here’s what it looks like.

 The performance management process is an ongoing series of meetings and check-ins between a manager and employee that plans, monitors, and reviews the employee’s objectives, long-term goals, and overall impact on the company.

 While it is often thought of as an annual or bi-annual performance review delivered from management to an employee, performance management is at its most effective when it is performed throughout the year in a collaborative manner.

 Coaching: The coaching stage of performance management sets the tone for your company and the success of your employees.
 Coaching involves training, outlining standards and goals, two-way feedback, and collaboration to help employees get better.
 More on this later.

 Corrective Action: If an employee isn’t meeting the standards and expectations of the position after coaching from their manager, the next stage of performance management is corrective action.